-I request that signing below, I acknowledge that I have read and un I request that be allowed to graduate at the end of his/her next school year (one year early).By signing nd the above information.
-Parent/Guardian Signature: Date: Student Signature: Date:
+I request thatsigning below, I acknowledge that I have be allowed to pursue mid-year completion at the end of December of their senior y read and understand the above information. year.
+By I request thatbelow, I acknowledge that I have read a be allowed to graduate at the end of his/her next school year (one year early).By si I understand the above information. igning Parent/Guardian Signature: Date: Student Signature: Date: